Persecution of Biharis in Bangladesh: 1971 Bangladesh war

 The magnitude of anti-Bihari attacks by Bengalis throughout the war are contested.
+The Minorities at Risk project puts the number of Biharis killed during the war at 1,000.
 Bengali sources admit the death of as many as 30,000 or 40,000 non-Bengalis.
-According to a white paper released by the Pakistani government, the Awami League killed 64,000 Biharis and West Pakistanis.
-R. J. Rummel, a historian with the University of Hawaii, gives a range of 50,000 to 500,000 Biharis killed and concludes at a prudent figure of 150,000 murdered by Bengalis overall.
 International estimates vary from 20,000 to 200,000.
-In June 1971, Bihari representatives put forward a figure of 500,000 Biharis killed by Bengalis.
+According to a white paper released by the Pakistani government, 64,000 Biharis and West Pakistanis were killed.
+The US Consul estimated 66,000 deaths.